andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The provided table showcases the hourly utilization patterns of both casual and member users on Friday, revealing notable fluctuations in ride frequencies between the two user groups throughout the day.
-+ Casual users reach their peak ride count at **5 PM**, logging **29,007 rides**, indicating a preference for late afternoon biking, possibly for recreational purposes.
-Conversely, their lowest ride tally, **702 rides**, occurs at **4 AM**, suggesting decreased bike usage during the early morning hours.
++ Casual users reach their peak ride count at **5 PM (29,007 rides)**, indicating a preference for late afternoon biking, possibly for recreational purposes.
++ Conversely, their lowest ride occurs at **4 AM (702 rides)**, suggesting decreased bike usage during the early morning hours.
-+ Similarly, member users also hit their peak at **5 PM** with **50,857 rides**, echoing the trend observed among casual users and suggesting a preference for late afternoon rides, potentially for commuting.
-Their lowest ride count is at **3 AM** with **980 rides**, aligning with the pattern of reduced bike usage during the late night and early morning hours.
++ Similarly, member users also hit their peak at **5 PM (50,857 rides)**, echoing the trend observed among casual users and suggesting a preference for late afternoon rides, potentially for commuting.
++ Their lowest ride count is at **3 AM (980 rides)**, aligning with the pattern of reduced bike usage during the late night and early morning hours.
 + Friday witnesses a surge in bike usage during the late afternoon for both casual and member users, underscoring a shared preference for this time slot regardless of user type.
 + Factors such as favorable weather conditions, opportunities for post-work leisure, and commuting demands likely contribute to the increase in bike usage during late afternoon hours on Fridays.
 + The consistent trend of reduced bike usage during late night and early morning hours persists across user types on Fridays, possibly due to a higher likelihood of individuals working remotely or having flexible schedules, leading to fewer commuting trips and overall outdoor activity.